 Approach

 Every I/O access to the file system generated by HDF5 can be classified as a metadata or raw data operation.
 For metadata operations, the HDF5 metadata cache works to reduce the number of small accesses to the file system.
-However at some point in time, whether at a user triggered or internally triggered flush of the metadata cache, entries in the cache are written out to disk.
+However at some point in time, whether at a user requested or internally triggered flush of the metadata cache, entries in the cache are written out to disk.
 In addition, depending on the application’s access pattern, new metadata is periodically brought into the cache by reading it in from disk.
 For raw data, access is done directly to the file system, unless the chunk cache is enabled (in configurations where it is supported).

 The page buffering feature proposed in this RFC will add a layer immediately above the Virtual File Driver I/O layer within the library, and act as a page cache for metadata and raw data accesses that are smaller than the page size for file space allocation.
 I/O from the page buffer is always done in multiples of pages.
-For example, if the page size is set to 16 KB, no I/O to the file system from HDF5 will be lower than 16 KB.
+For example, if the page size is set to 16 KB, no I/O to the file system from HDF5 will be smaller than 16 KB.

-The page buffering feature is built on the paged aggregation feature that was developed a while ago by the HDF5 group.
+The page buffering feature is built on the paged aggregation feature that was previously prototyped by the HDF5 group.
 Paged aggregation provides users with option of indicating to the library when creating an HDF5 file that file space allocation method used by the library should be done in fixed sized pages or blocks.
 Each block will contain either metadata or raw data (but never both).
 If the page size is large enough, metadata (for example) will be aggregated as much as possible into a single block before allocating another block for storing more metadata.
 This prevents having metadata scattered around the file, which might cause a lot of random I/Os when accessing metadata.
 However, this still does not change the actual size of the I/O done to disk, so small accesses are still sent to the file system.

 Building on the paged aggregation feature, page buffering allows users to specify a maximum page buffer size to store paged size buffers in memory.
 The total size of all buffered pages should be set to an exact multiple of the paged aggregation size, and each buffered page’s size is equal to the file’s page aggregation size.
 Then, when HDF5 requests to read a small (smaller than a page size) piece of data from the VFD layer, the page buffering layer will check if the page that holds that piece exists in the page buffer.
 If so, it can satisfy the read from that page in memory; otherwise the page buffer reads the entire page containing that piece and caches it.
 Writing small data pieces similarly checks if the page that contains that piece is already in the page buffer.
 If it is, then the page buffer updates the page; otherwise it reads in the page from disk, updates it, and caches it for future use.
 The read can be avoided if we are writing to a newly allocated page that we can track from the file space manager.
 Reads and writes of large (larger than a page size) metadata will bypass the page buffering layer completely since those accesses are atomic and large enough to not require paged access.
 For raw data, extra processing at the page buffer layer is required, since raw data accesses are not as atomic as metadata accesses.
 This is discussed further in the technical section below.